oshaughn/research-projects-RIT/GETTING_STARTED.md

 lalsimutils.ChooseWaveformParams_array_to_xml([P], "outfile") # write P parameters to xml file.
 Confirms XML i/o working (glue/ligolw, etc)
 ```

-## TEMPORARY WORKAROUND (Mar 2019)
+### Possible workarounds (Mar 2019)

-The permissions of some executables are not correctly set.
+The permissions of some executables may not be correctly set.
 If you get an error that a command is not found, please set the execute bit accordingly.
 We'll fix this shortly.
+For example:

 ```
 chmod a+x research-projects-RIT/MonteCarloMarginalizeCode/Code/util_WriteInjectionFile.py